Writing Good Commit Messages

 Removed redundant checks and refactored route guards for better efficiency.

-No functionality changes, just cleaner code.
+No functionality changes, just cleaner code.✅ Writing tests:

 test(payment): add unit tests for transaction validation